-What magnesium does in its role as a cofactor is it helps the vitamin D we consume bind to the transport protein.
+What magnesium do in its role as a cofactor is it helps the vitamin D we consume bind to the transport protein?
 Therefore, if you lack magnesium, chances are you lack vitamin D as well since your body is having a hard time utilizing it properly.

 And a deficiency in vitamin D has also often been linked to complications with one’s diabetes.
 It can even lead to gestational diabetes in some cases.
 So, enough magnesium is key for the proper intake of this vitamin.
 And it wouldn’t hurt to get some more sunshine too.

 Were you aware that magnesium is the most anti-inflammatory nutrient out there?
 Well, it’s true!
 And when taking into consideration the fact that diabetes falls under the category of an inflammatory condition…

 Not only does it help soothe any symptoms, but by reducing inflammation, magnesium can also help you lose weight!

 Even for those who have not been diagnosed with diabetes, leg cramps and aches can be a common cause for complaint.
 But it can be even harder for those with diabetes who are constantly dehydrated.

 This is because dehydration makes you lose more electrolytes and this ultimately leads to more aches, cramps, and pains.

 Here’s where magnesium comes to the rescue.
 Other than taking it in supplement form as we discussed, you can also obtain some magnesium oil and rub it directly only in the affected area.